 Heat pumps have been in use in warmer climates for decades, but in the past few years have undergone a technology revolution and are now a great heat source in cold climates such as New England.
 These clean heating and cooling technologies can greatly reduce your greenhouse gas emissions, reduce your energy costs, and improve the comfort of your home.
 Watch a 3½ minute video of a Lincoln resident talking about the ASHP system in his home.

-Note that CMLP will be modifying its rebate levels and equipment eligibility criteria effective January 1, 2019.
+Note that CMLP has modified its rebate levels and equipment eligibility criteria effective January 1, 2019.
 Any qualifying applications submitted on January 1, 2019 or later will receive the reduced rebate level, regardless of when the project was completed.
-Projects which are installed and submit an application for a rebate up to and including December 31, 2018 will receive the current rebate level for which they are eligible.

 Air-Source Heat Pumps